Six Flags Discovery Kingdom: Addition to the Six Flags chain

 In 2002, due to local building restrictions, the height limit on all roller coasters at the park is 150 ft, while V2: Vertical Velocity exceeded that limit by about 36 ft.
 Thus, they lowered the coaster's reverse tower 36 ft and turned the forward tower into a 45° angle with an incline heartline roll that spiraled over the park's main entrance; Vertical Velocity is the only Impulse Coaster to do this.
 The park re-activated the LIM motor on the reverse tower in the 2002 season; however, the motor failed to hold the train completely in place and slipped significantly.
 The motor was eventually turned off again in the 2003 season.
 The park also began to show 7th Portal, a 3D comic book film by Stan Lee, in the DinoSphere Theater during this season.

 The park added its sixth major roller coaster, Zonga, in 2003.
-Designed by Anton Schwarzkopf, the ride was relocated from Six Flags Astroworld and received major track modification by Premiere Rides before it opened at Marine World.
+Designed by Anton Schwarzkopf, the ride was relocated from Six Flags Astroworld and received major track modification by Premier Rides before it opened at Marine World.
 Zonga opened in late April with a sporadic operation.
 The ride was often closed because of mechanical problems, and when it did operate, it often closed for short periods of time due to ride errors.
 Eventually the park delayed its opening to 12 noon every day, completely blocking the ride plaza to park guests.
 Zonga's last season of operation was 2004; it then sat dormant until it was removed in 2006 and placed in the parking lot for storage.
 By the beginning of the 2007 season, Zonga was removed from the parking lot.
 It is now operating at the San Marcos National Fair in Mexico.
 The park also began showing Stargate SG3000 in its Iwerks 3D Turbo Theater, which finally received new branding and was no longer called DinoSphere.

 On October 30, 2004, an accident on nearby I-80 caused power to go out in the park, resulting in several dozen riders getting stranded on roller coasters.
 No injuries were reported, but the park did close several hours early.